Boundedness and decay for the conformal wave equation in Schwarzschild-AdS under dissipative boundary conditions: A lower bound for I bulk

-Our goal is to prove that, for any $k\geq 0$, $H_0(x,k)\geq 0$ for all values of $x\geq x_{+}(k)$.
-Since small values of $k$ increase the number of negative coefficients in $h_0$ and complicate the analysis, we consider two separate cases.
+Our goal is to prove that, for every $k\geq 0$, we can find $\beta$ such that $H_{\beta}(x,k)\geq 0$ for all values of $x\geq x_{+}(k)$.
+Since the multiplicative factor in \eqref{Hbeta} is always positive after the event horizon, we can equivalently prove positivity of $h_{\beta}(x,k)$.
+After numerical inspection, we distinguish two cases.